Thanks for caring about pangolin.

 Here we have facts, videos, images and an infographic for you.

 Also how you can help protect the endangered pangolin.

 The African Pangolin is a picky little eater that some not-so-picky eaters seem to enjoy as well.
 Unfortunately, this dietary habit for some Asiactic countries does not bode well for this unique creature.
 The Pangolin is currently listed as critically endangered by the IUCN.

-People like Lisa are on a mission to save them
+People like Moses are on a mission to save them

 Margrit and Russ (Nikela’s founders) travel Africa looking for people saving wildlife.
 Not the big guys, the little guys.
-They found Lisa in Zimbabwe.
-Lisa, Ellen and their team rescue pangolin from poachers and give them a second chance to live wild.
+They found Moses in Uganda.
+Moses rescues pangolin from the wildlife trafficking trade.
 LEARN MORE...